Diocese of Reno

-Latin Catholic ecclesiastical jurisdiction in Nevada, U.S.
+Latin Catholic diocese in Nevada, U.S.

-The Diocese of Reno (Dioecesis Renensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the northern Nevada region of the United States.
-It is a suffragan diocese, formerly of the ecclesiastical province of the metropolitan Archdiocese of San Francisco and, since May 30, 2023, of the Archdiocese of Las Vegas.

-The mother church of the Diocese of Reno is St. Thomas Aquinas Cathedral in Reno.
-As of 2023, the bishop of Reno was Daniel Mueggenborg.
+The Diocese of Reno (Dioecesis Renensis) is a diocese of the Catholic Church in the northern Nevada region of the United States.
+It is a suffragan diocese of the Archdiocese of Las Vegas.
+The mother church is St. Thomas Aquinas Cathedral in Reno.
+Daniel Henry Mueggenborg is the bishop as of 2026.

 Name changes

-The diocese has undergone two name changes over the last 100 years:
+The diocese has undergone two name changes: